 The last situation in which to pull out the stops and meet face to face is when there is a crisis.

 When a business relationship or company is in crisis, video conferencing simply doesn’t work in many cases.
-What is needed is a personal touch or confrontation.
+What might be needed is a personal touch.
 It makes it more difficult for one side or the other to cut off the conversation – there is no hang-up button in person – and reduces the chances that things get to that point in the first place.